What are Digital Materials Libraries?

 However, many enterprises are still using outdated legacy solutions and manual processes to manage materials.
 There is a heavy reliance on physical processes where materials are shipped from location to location.
 As a consequence, these companies face a complex product design cycle with specialized file types and applications managed with disparate systems.

-Digital materials are just another type of content that can be managed with Content Services Platforms, which forces companies to adopt digital solutions to access these materials.
+Digital materials are just another type of content that can be managed with Content Services Platform (CSP), which forces companies to adopt digital solutions to access these materials.
 Without a unified digital solution, the processes are siloed and slow.
 Lack of transparency makes it much harder for designers to create quality designs and increases the time taken to bring a product to market.
 A streamlined product design cycle starts with a digital materials library.

 The “Disparate Systems” Problem: 3 Companies’ Stories